The Problem with Plastic Straws: A Wake-Up Call for Our Planet

 How You Can Make the Switch

-1. Carry Your Own Straw: Invest in a reusable paper straw or a stainless steel one.
-Keep it in your bag so you’re always prepared.
+- Carry Your Own Straw: Keep a reusable paper or stainless steel straw in your bag

-2. Choose Eco-Friendly Options: When dining out, ask for paper straws or skip the straw altogether.
+- Choose Eco-Friendly Options: Ask for paper straws or skip the straw entirely

 The Bottom Line: Small Changes, Big Impact

-So, the next time you’re handed a plastic straw, remember this: you have the power to choose better.
-And together, we can sip our way to a cleaner, greener world.
+So next time you’re handed a plastic straw, remember: you have the power to choose better.